derwells/multithreaded-fileserver/docs/introduction.md

 \mainpage Introduction

 This project is made for the completion of CS 140 21.1 Project 2.
+It is a **Level 4** implementation.

 The implementation is divided into two files:
  - `defs.h`: contains `typedef struct` definitions and other useful macros.